Colorado SMART Recovery Program

 These tools help recovering addicts gain freedom and power over their addiction and their dangerous behaviors.
 SMART Recovery persuades participants to apply such tools to reach their goals of living balanced and fulfilling lives.

 According to a study published in the Journal of Groups in Addiction & Recovery, the SMART Recovery program is an alternative to Alcoholics Anonymous (AA) that centers on self-empowerment.
 SMART Recovery offers support resources such as meetings and discussions that provide information on how to stay motivated after getting out of rehab, how to curb one’s cravings for addictive substances, and how to achieve a well-balanced lifestyle.

 One encouraging aspect of SMART Recovery meetings is the fact that they view relapses as opportunities to talk about the experiences and to get back up on your feet again.
 Relapse is not viewed as a failure, so the individual experiencing a relapse may have a easier time returning to abstinence.

 SMART Recovery programs use an exercise called the ABCs to show participants how to recognize and overcome their triggers.
 This particular exercise helps participants analyze circumstances or events that may arise in the future and to modify their mindset and behavioral patterns.

-Attending SMART Recovery may also help people address symptoms of substance abuse such as
+Attending SMART Recovery may also help people address symptoms of substance use disorder such as

 - Temporary blackouts or short-term memory loss